CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

        | ONIE: Update ONIE
        | ONIE: Embed ONIE

-2. Download the latest SONiC image from the {{<exlink url="https://sonic-jenkins.westus2.cloudapp.azure.com/job/mellanox/job/buildimage-mlnx-all/lastSuccessfulBuild/artifact/target/sonic-mellanox.bin" text="Last Successful Build">}} page.

-   {{%notice info%}}

-The latest successful build might not be fully tested.

-It is recommended to contact your switch manufacturer's support team to receive the latest approved hash for production.

-   {{%/notice%}}

-   - If you need a different version than the latest, download it from {{<exlink url="https://sonic-jenkins.westus2.cloudapp.azure.com/job/mellanox/job/buildimage-mlnx-all/" text="here">}}.
+1. Download the SONiC disk image.
+If you want an NVIDIA Mellanox version of SONiC, download it from the {{<exlink url="https://sonic-jenkins.westus2.cloudapp.azure.com/job/mellanox/job/buildimage-mlnx-all/" text="Azure website">}}.

-   - Decide which installation process to follow from the list described on the {{<exlink url="https://opencomputeproject.github.io/onie/user-guide/index.html" text="ONIE website">}}.
+1. Decide which installation process to follow from the list described in {{<link url="Installation-Management">}}.
 For example, copying the image to the switch and running `onie-nos-install <PATH/sonic-mellanox.bin>`.

    When the NOS installation completes, the switch reboots into SONiC by default, as shown here: